N-45div/QuestXP/README.md

-# Civic Play & Earn
+# QuestXP

 A play-to-earn platform built with Civic Auth embedded wallets for the [Civic Auth Hackathon](https://dorahacks.io/hackathon/civic-auth/detail).

 ## Overview

-Civic Play & Earn is a platform where users can play simple, engaging games to earn points, which can then be redeemed for token airdrops.
+QuestXP is a platform where users can play simple, engaging games to earn points, which can then be redeemed for token airdrops.
 The platform leverages Civic Auth's embedded wallets to provide a seamless web3 experience without the typical onboarding friction.

 ## Features